-On August 30, 2013 the Company sold its interest in the Cerro Prieto Property to Goldgroup Mining Inc. ("Goldgroup") by way of the sale of the Company's then wholly owned subsidiary, Minera Polimetalicos Mexicanos, S.A. ("Polimetalicos") and assignment of the 2% (two percent) net smelter returns royalty payable.
+On August 30, 2013, the Company sold its interest in the Cerro Prieto Property to Goldgroup Mining Inc. ("Goldgroup") by way of the sale of the Company's then wholly owned subsidiary, Minera Polimetalicos Mexicanos, S.A. ("Polimetalicos") and assignment of the 2% (two percent) net smelter returns royalty payable.

-In addition to the cash and share consideration paid by Goldgroup to the Company (see the Company's Management Discussion and Analysis dated and filed January 30, 2017), Goldgroup agreed to pay to the Company a production royalty (the "Production Royalty") quarterly in arrears.
+In addition to cash, promissory notes (an interest bearing first note in the amount of US\$1,500,000, valued on the date of receipt as \$Nil, and a non-interest bearing Second Note in the amount of US\$4,125,000) and share consideration paid by Goldgroup to the Company, Goldgroup agreed to pay to the Company a production royalty (the "Production Royalty") quarterly in arrears.
 The Production Royalty, payable for each month in which the monthly average of the daily PM London gold fix is in excess of US\$1,250 per ounce, is calculated at the rate of 20% of the dollar value of that excess for each ounce of gold produced from the property during that month, to a maximum royalty of US\$90 per ounce.
-This Production Royalty will be payable for each and every of the greater of:
+This Production Royalty will be payable for each and every ounce of the greater of:

-- i) the first 90,000 ounces of gold produced from the Property; and - ii) all ounces of gold produced from the Property until the completion of five full years of commercial production, which period commenced on March 1, 2014.
+i) the first 90,000 ounces of gold produced from the Property; and ii) all ounces of gold produced from the Property until the completion of five full years of commercial production, which period commenced on March 1, 2014.